UniversityInternationalComing to Hannover

 • Orientation days

-The International Office organize every semester orientation days for international students and exchange students.
-There you will receive information about your study and offers and supports at LUH and in Hannover.
+Each semester, the International Office organises orientation days for international students and exchange students.
+There you will receive information about your studies and about offers and support at LUH and in Hannover.
 Here you will find the programme.

 • Preparatory courses

-Many fields of study offers preparatory courses and orientation events.
+Many fields of study offer preparatory courses and orientation events.
 You will find them in the course catalogue.

-The International Office offers for international master students a specific preparatory course: STEPin.
+The International Office offers a specific preparatory course for international master's students: STEPin.

 • Study Buddy Programme